Economy of Tuvalu: Falekaupule Trust Fund

-In 1999 the Asian Development Bank (ADB) and the government of Tuvalu set up the Falekaupule Trust Fund, which is intended to improve services on the outer islands.
+In 1999, the Asian Development Bank (ADB) and the government of Tuvalu set up the Falekaupule Trust Fund, which is intended to improve services on the outer islands.
 The island councils – composed of traditional leaders – are responsible for managing their own finances from a budget allocated from the Tuvaluan government from the Falekaupule Trust Fund.
 Under the Falekaupule Act, Falekaupule means “traditional assembly in each island...composed in accordance with the Aganu of each island”.
 Aganu means traditional custom and culture.
 The initial capital of Falekaupule Trust Fund was A$12 million.
 The market value of the FTF has increased:

 “As at 30 June 2007, the FTF's market value stood at $25.3 million.
 After eight years of operation, the FTF has made three distributions totalling to $4.7 million.
 A Reserve Account was established in 2005 having the exact same purpose as the CIF, which is to smooth out the stream of revenue from the main investment.
 At 30 June 2007, the FTF's Reserve Account was $1.4 million.”

 The Great Recession affected the FTF, which is required to maintain its value in real terms before a distribution can be made.
 As of 30 September 2010, the maintained value was $27.3 million; the result of capital growth and contributions from development partners.
 This is some $3.5 million higher than the market value of $23.8 million.
 The gap of 15% between the market value and the maintained value must be recouped before another distribution can be made.
 Since the commencement of FTF, there have been four years in which distributions were made.
 The FTF has distributed $6.4 million with some $5.3 million allocated to island development (the balance of $1.1 million is held in reserve by the communities).
 This equates to an average of $55,000 spent per island per year.

 Government revenue

 Government revenues largely come from sales of fishing licences, income from the Tuvalu Ship Registry, income from the TTF, and from the lease of its highly fortuitous .tv Internet Top Level Domain (TLD).
 Tuvalu Post issues stamps and coins to continue the operations of the Tuvalu Philatelic Bureau.
+Tuvalu does not impose a tax on personal income.
+Tuvalu has a 30% corporate tax rate.
+Tuvalu has a VAT rate of 7%.
+Some items, such as rice, sugar and cooking oil, are exempt from VAT.